akramayman/ST_CCC_Benchmark/README.md

 While many tools infer **cell–cell communication (CCC)** from single-cell RNA-seq (scRNA-seq), these approaches often ignore spatial proximity, leading to biologically incomplete results.
 To address this, a new wave of tools has emerged that work natively on spatial transcriptomics data.

-This benchmark systematically evaluates those native **Spatial Transcriptomis** tools that perform CCC inference directly from spatial transcriptomic datasets—without relying on external single-cell references.
+This benchmark systematically evaluates those native **Spatial Transcriptomics** tools that perform CCC inference directly from spatial transcriptomic datasets—without relying on external single-cell references.

 ## 📌 Objective

-To compare and evaluate tools that perform CCC inference directly on native simulation data and two kind of spatial transcriptomics (ST) Imageing (Vizgen) and Sequenceing data (MOSTA).
+The benchmark evaluates:

+ - Cell-type communication patterns.
+ - Number of inferred ligand-receptor interactions.
+ - Overlap of predicted ligand-receptor pairs between methods.
+ - Scalability across datasets of different sizes.

 ## 🧰 Tools Included